 - New Old Flame: A middle school to high school version.
 Lara Jean is in a relationship with Peter, but starts to have nebulous feelings about John Ambrose when they meet again and she realizes that her crush on him was reciprocated.

 - Retcon: The Stinger of the first film (John Ambrose turning up at the Covey household) evidently no longer happened, and John Ambrose is introduced in a different way.
+Not to mention by an entirely different actor.

 - Shout-Out: Edgar Allan Poe's "Annabel Lee" is a plot point.